AFI's 100 Years...100 Thrills

 32. Strangers on a Train (1951)

 At a society cocktail party, Bruno (Walker) jokingly demonstrates how simple it would be to murder someone, but ends up actually choking one of the guests (Norma Varden).
-When a merry-go-round operator has a heart attack and falls onto the controls.
+Also, the scene of a merry-go-round operator accidentally shot who falls onto the controls, sending it wildly spinning.

 33. The Fugitive (1993)